 GEM Hydro-Kinetic Turbine Rivers and Oceans

 GEM Hydro-Kinetic Turbine (Patent's in Canada, USA, China and patent's pending in India and Brazil) sites are appraised for dimension and generation capability, and is tailored to each site.
-The Hydro-Kinetic Turbine will be engineered and design according to site requirements for both on grid and off grid connected locations, this includes flow velocity, flow volumes and other environmental and water transportation requirements.
+The Hydro-Kinetic Turbine will be engineered and design according to site requirements for both on grid and off grid connected locations, this includes flow velocity, flow volumes, power and other environmental and water transportation requirements.

 The GEM Hydro-Kinetic Turbine will be constructed out of the most environmentally sensitive CSA approved durable products available today.
 The GEM Turbine is designed and constructed for low maintenance and maximum longevity.
 The GEM Hydro Kinetic Turbine can be located near the consuming markets, due to its low environmental impact with regard to noise pollution, wild life concerns and zero head (no reservoir required).
 The GEM Turbine is the most efficient and durable hydro-kinetic energy turbine available today as it is constructed of substantial heavy gauge metal with a limited number of moving parts that are designed of durable, non polluting components.
-Our turbine drive will require low to zero maintenance for extended periods of time.
+Our turbine will require low to zero maintenance for extended periods of time.
 The GEM Turbine maintains designed rotation regardless of flow direction unique to the industry.
 The Generators are located above the water for ease of access, maintenance and longevity.

 The GEM Turbine

 At GEM Holdings we realize that Solar is a green renewable industry and Windmills are also a green renewable industry and with the GEM Turbines tidal and run of the river technology it will now become a viable GREEN industry, all capable of similar power production and excel in tidal stream production.